-The Houston Freedmen's Town Conservancy is raising $300,000 (originally $500,000 thanks to several outside contributions) to purchase 1609 Saulnier, an original contributing structure currently for sale and at risk of being demolished.
+The Houston Freedmen's Town Conservancy (HFTC) is raising money to pay for the purchase and historic restoration of 1609 Saulnier.
+In December 2022, HFTC saved the original contributing structure from demolition by acquiring it via borrowed funds and is now seeking donations to pay back the borrowed money and help fund the home’s renovation.
 Freedmen’s Town is an important cultural touchstone in both African American and Texas history.
 1609 Saulnier is listed in the inventory of the United States Department of Interior - National Park Service, National Register of Historic Places in the Freedmen’s Town Historic District.

 About The Houston Freedmen’s Town Conservancy: The Houston Freedmen’s Town Conservancy is a 501(c)(3) non-profit organization which protects and preserves Freedmen’s Town for the benefit of future generations.
 The Conservancy supports community engagement, re-education, and heritage tourism, and is the conservator of Freedmen’s Town as the City of Houston’s first Heritage District.
 For more information: instagram.com/houstonfreedmenstown.